alkhasov/learn/README.md

 #### 02 ¬ Nested components

 I created `class Pokemon` by extends `React.Component`, which calls Pokemon component, need to get used to terminology.
 Each pokemon has properties form `pokemonsDatabase`.
 Then I created `Pokemons` component with two instances of `Pokemon` and add click event to `Pokemon` which update instance to new one.

+#### 03 ¬ Props and State

+Coded little bit more complex components with generating childres form "database", add evenlisteners `onClick`.
+Worked with lists and keys.

 ## Wanna do